Belgium

 What are the various ways a group could bring a collective action?

-• By participating in an action for collective redress filed by a recognised group representative on behalf of the group (only for consumers and SMEs),
+By participating in an action for collective redress filed by a qualified entity on behalf of the group (only for consumers and SMEs).

-• By jointly bringing an action before court or requesting the court during proceedings to join (connected) individual actions, or
+By jointly bringing an action before court or requesting the court during proceedings to join (connected) individuals actions, or by giving a power of attorney to a qualified entity who will defend the group's interests before the court.

 If collective actions are permitted, are these opt-in or opt-out actions?